ilovethensa/propaganda/README.md

 Please note that the author of this project is not responsible for any misuse of this tool.

 Features
-- Account Creation: This project can create Reddit accounts without human intervention.
+- Account Creation: This project can create Reddit accounts without human intervention(with email verification).
 - Automated Posting: It can post content to subreddits, making it suitable for psyops and other automated tasks.